 Online learning has placed more responsibility on the learner than the institution or tutor.
 All materials are provided with easy access anytime of the day or night.
 At no time will a student claim that the tutor was not available.
 Online learning is made easier because a student can access materials over the phone.

 It also allows a student to choose materials from other tutors and institutions.
-Tutors are also available anytime for questions and to address issues that students may raise.
+Online tutors are also available anytime for questions and to address issues that students may raise.
 The responsibility to perform, therefore, shifts to the student more than the tutor or institution.

 4. AI Has Increased Monitoring